strikelegend13/BR-2026/risk/unfinishedtool/README.md

 # AwakenSecurity
+For non-profit security tools

 A cross-platform security monitoring app with Electron, Python, and FastAPI components.

-# heavily unfinished, ml analysis and ocr detection are necessary to implement
+# Heavily unfinished, ml analysis and ocr detection are necessary to implement

 ## Quick Start